fivetran/dbt_instagram_business/README.md

 ### Materialized Models
 Each Quickstart transformation job run materializes 7 models if all components of this data model are enabled.
 This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
-### Materialized Models
-Each Quickstart transformation job run materializes 7 models if all components of this data model are enabled.
-This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.

 <!--section-end-->

 ## How do I use the dbt package?